ArtoriasDelAbismo/ArtoriasDevlog/src/content/blog/personal-diary/netlify-deploy-error.md

 # Struggling with Netlify Deployment?
-You’re Not Alone.
+Yeah, me too 😪.
 Are you struggling with deploying your app on Netlify?
-Trust me, I've been there too.
+It's embarrasing but i spent a few days trying to fix this.

 Everything was running smoothly on my site until I decided to update a simple .jpg file.
 After pushing the changes to production, I noticed that the site wasn’t reflecting my updates.
 Checking Netlify revealed a deploy failure with an error message that looked something like this:

 ```bash
 7:39:02 AM: Failed to compile.